20 DAILY HABITS FOR A CLUTTER-FREE HOME

 Yes, I consider that recycling and throwing the rubbish away is a form of decluttering so count this one in too as one of the 20!

 I hope you enjoyed these ideas and that they’ve given you encouragement to know that keeping a clutter-free home isn’t too difficult as long as you’ve got a few simple strategies in place!

 It may not be easy at first.
-Developing habits and routines that work for you (and the rest of your household) may take time and perseverance but if you can, I really encourage you to stick with them!
+Developing habits and routines for a clutter-free home and that work for you (and the rest of your household) may take time and perseverance but if you can, I really encourage you to stick with them!

 If it all seems a little daunting, here are a few articles and resources which you might find helpful: